Architecture

 These affect how the agent reasons, routes work, or formats output — but within defined bounds.
 Model routing tables, phase conditions, template formats, timing for reflection cycles.
 The agent can make these autonomously, but must document the hypothesis and a measure-by date.

-Examples: updating the model routing table to route a new task type to a cheaper model; changing the format of a daily memory write; adjusting when the dream cycle triggers.
+Examples: updating the model routing table to route a new task type to a cheaper model; changing the format of a memory write; adjusting when a reflection cycle triggers.

 Requirement: write a decision file with hypothesis and measure_by date + companion entry in the performance ledger.
 Git commit.

-**Hypothesis:** Haiku handles structured extraction as reliably as Sonnet
+**Hypothesis:** A lighter model handles structured extraction as reliably

-Examples: changing how the agent classifies uncertainty; modifying the reflection protocol structure; updating skill evaluation criteria in AGENTS.md.
+Examples: changing how the agent classifies uncertainty; modifying the reflection protocol structure; updating skill evaluation criteria.

-Requirement: spawn a sub-agent (Opus or equivalent) to review the proposed change and produce a written assessment.
+Requirement: spawn a sub-agent (premium model or equivalent) to review the proposed change and produce a written assessment.
 Proceed only if review finds no blocking concerns.
 Full documentation required.

 These affect trust boundaries, authority tiers, hard rules, or the governance model itself.
 No agent — not even a well-reasoned sub-agent — should be able to weaken safety boundaries autonomously.
 These require a human to review and explicitly approve.

-Examples: expanding the set of actions that can be taken autonomously; changing what counts as an escalation trigger; modifying the trust tier levels; any change to M4 itself.
+Examples: expanding the set of actions that can be taken autonomously; changing what counts as an escalation trigger; modifying the trust tier levels; any change to Tier 4 itself.

 Requirement: surface the proposed change with full rationale.
 Wait for explicit human approval.
 No exceptions.

-⚠️ Warning: The most dangerous M4 violation is an agent that reclassifies an M4 change as M3 or M2 to avoid the approval requirement.
+⚠️ Warning: The most dangerous Tier 4 violation is an agent that reclassifies a Tier 4 change as Tier 3 or Tier 2 to avoid the approval requirement.
 The protected core must be explicitly enumerated and immutable by definition.
-If the agent can change what counts as M4, M4 is meaningless.
+If the agent can change what counts as Tier 4, Tier 4 is meaningless.

 The protected core

 Not everything is on the modification ladder.
 Some rules are immutable — the agent cannot modify them regardless of tier, rationale, or confidence.
-The protected core includes:
+A protected core typically includes things like: the rules that gate irreversible external actions, the authority model tier classification, and the escalation triggers that interrupt for human review.
+Anything that, if weakened, would allow the agent to bypass oversight.

 The protected core is explicitly listed in a place the agent can read but not write.
 In practice, this means storing it in a file that’s tracked by git and covered by a CI check — modification fails the build.